benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  branching ratios, as they appeared on the Particle Data Group website http://pdg.lbl.gov/ on the 16th of March, 2012.
 The masses and decays are overwritten by any data found in parsed SLHA files.

+ There is also a LHPC::SlhaSimplisticInterpreter class.
+An instance of this class opens an SLHA file, and tries to match strings as block names followed by indices, and returns the string following matched indices in the block, if any are found.
+It is, however, quite inefficient compared to the above, since it involves lots of string interpretation with every search.

 CHANGELOG:
+ * 13th September 2012: version 0.6.2
+ - updated BOLlib to include ArgumentParser class.
+ - added LHPC::SlhaSimplisticInterpreter class.
+ - corrected READMEs again.

+ * 10th September 2012: version 0.6.1
+ - corrected READMEs.

  * 10th September 2012: version 0.6.0
  - reorganized directory structure to be more in line with GNU standards.
  - BOLlib is separate standalone release, but included.